-- 1. Separate classes for sex education are allowed. - 2.
-The school may separate students by sex within physical education classes for participation in contact sports such as football, basketball, and wrestling. - 3.
-The school may separate students with different levels of ability within physical education classes.
-If so, ability requirements must be the same for both sexes. - 4.
-The school may have separate teams for sexes: - a.
-For contact sports. - b.
-For any team sport in which students are selected to play on the basis of skill.
+1. Separate classes for sex education are allowed.

+2. The school may separate students by sex within physical education classes for participation in contact sports such as football, basketball, and wrestling.

+3. The school may separate students with different levels of ability within physical education classes.
+If so, ability requirements must be the same for both sexes.

+4. The school may have separate teams for sexes:

+a.
+For contact sports.

+b.
+For any team sport that students are selected to play based on skill.
-Section 2, Annual Notification of Asbestos Management Plan Availability

-Osmond Public Schools, Osmond, NE
+Section 2, Annual Notification of Asbestos Management Plan Availability Osmond Public Schools, Osmond, NE